The Burma Army 1937-43

 Wartime Expansion 1939 - 1941

-On the outbreak of war in September 1939, the formation began of Garrison Companies for carrying out specific guard duties.
+On the outbreak of war in September 1939, the formation of Garrison Companies began for carrying out specific guard duties.
 The men were either ex-regular soldiers or recruits who had failed to pass the entrance standards for other units.
 Later, the companies were formed into two administrative Garrison Battalions.

 Arrival of Reinforcements from India - 1st Burma Division

-At the end of November, 16th Indian Infantry Brigade began arriving from Calcutta and was placed under direct command of Burma Army HQ.
+At the end of November, the 16th Indian Infantry Brigade began arriving from Calcutta and was placed under direct command of Burma Army HQ.
 The brigade was the last reinforcement to arrive before the Japanese invasion.

 The 1942 Burma Campaign